info443-wi22/443-atom/README.md

 <br>

 ## Architectural Assessment
-Next we assessed the architecture of the Atom project, identfiying instances where various design principles were adhered to and not within the code.
+Next we assessed the architecture of the Atom project, identifying instances where various design principles were adhered to and not within the code.

 <br>